Ivan Goremykin: Biography

-Called back to service by the Tsar, he again served as Chairman of the Council of Ministers (Prime Minister) from April 1914 to February 1916.
-Vladimir Kokovtsov was replaced by the decrepit and absent-minded Goremykin, and Bark as Minister of Finance.
-"Seventy-five years of age, a conservative, and a life-long bureaucrat, he was, in his own words, ‘pulled like a winter coat out of mothballs,’ to lead the government ...
+Called back to service by the tsar, he again served as Chairman of the Council of Ministers (Prime Minister) from April 1914 to February 1916.
+Vladimir Kokovtsov was replaced by the decrepit and absent-minded Goremykin, and Pyotr Bark as Minister of Finance.
+Seventy-five years of age, a conservative, and a life-long bureaucrat, he was, in his own words, 'pulled like a winter coat out of mothballs', to lead the government.
 The hostility expressed toward him by members of both the State Duma and the Council of Ministers greatly impaired the effectiveness of his government.
-When Nicholas II decided to take direct command of the army, Goremykin and Alexander Krivoshein begged the Tsar not to lead the army and leave the capital.
-All the ministers realized that the change would put the Empress and Rasputin in charge and threatened to resign.
+When Nicholas II decided to take direct command of the army, Goremykin and Alexander Krivoshein begged the tsar not to lead the army and leave the capital.
+All the ministers realized that the change would put the empress and Rasputin in charge and threatened to resign.
 Goremykin urged the Council to endorse the decision.
-When they refused, Goremykin told the Tsar that he was not fitted and asked to be replaced with "a man of more modern views".
+When they refused, Goremykin told the tsar that he was not fitted and asked to be replaced with "a man of more modern views".
 He held a hostile attitude towards the Imperial Duma and the Progressive Bloc.
-In January 1916 Rasputin was opposed to the plan to send the old Goremykin away, and he told the old Goremykin it was not right not to convene the Duma as all were trying to cooperate; one must show them a little confidence.
+In January 1916 Rasputin was opposed to the plan to send the old Goremykin away, and he told Goremykin it was not right not to convene the Duma, as all were trying to cooperate; one must show them a little confidence.
 His wish for retirement was granted at the beginning of February 1916, when he was replaced by Boris Stürmer.
-Stürmer was not opposed to the convening of the Duma, as Goremykin had been, and he would launch a more liberal and conciliatory politic.
+Stürmer was not opposed to the convening of the Duma, as Goremykin had been, and he would launch more liberal and conciliatory policies.

 After the February Revolution in 1917, he was arrested and interrogated before the "Extraordinary Commission of Inquiry for the Investigation of Illegal Acts by Ministers and Other Responsible Persons of the Czarist Regime".
-In May Kerensky agreed to his release, on condition that he retired to his dacha in Sochi.
-On 24 December 1917 he was murdered in a robbery raid, together with his wife, his daughter, and father-in-law.
+In May Alexander Kerensky agreed to his release, on condition that he retired to his dacha in Sochi.
+On 24 December 1917 he was murdered in a robbery raid, together with his wife, his daughter, and son-in-law.